egilsoncabral/TDChallenge/README.md

 ### Prerequisites

-To run the program, you will need to install jre at least version 6 onwards and add TDChallenge.0.0.1-SNAPSHOT.jar file to a directory on your local machine, along with a text file with the phone numbers, following the pattern:
+To run the project, you will need to clone it to your workspace and have jdk installed at least in version 6 onwards and have the maven for build it.
+In addition, you will need to create a text file with the phone numbers in the project's root directory with the following pattern:

 ```
 +351960000000